SDU-Chain/PRIDE-NIZK-Experiments/README.md

 # Experiments of PRIDE-NIZK

-## Notice
+## Important Notice
-This experiment is done in 2019. `Go 1.13` should be used, instead of a higher version of Go.
+This experiment is done in 2019. `Go 1.14` is not supported.
+You may choose the go toolchain that comes with Ubuntu 18.04.

 ## Experiment Steps